 The Offbeat Balkans sat centre stage as empires large and small rose, clashed, and fell.
 The Greek, Roman, Byzantine, and Ottoman empires each touched and left their mark on this corner of Europe.
 More recently, the Soviet Union reached Bulgaria while Albania was engulfed in an extreme communist regime.

 With such a textured and complicated history, it’s no wonder there are so many historical and cultural sites and wonders, and yet, the Balkan Peninsula is relatively unexplored.
 That means forts, castles, and Roman-era theatres are yours to discover without the crowds.
+Plus, there is also a wealth of slightly wacky monuments.
+Like Buzludzha, for instance (which was one of our favourite places in southeast Europe).

 For history buffs, the wealth of historical and cultural sites will be well worth the visit.
 It also puts modern war and recovery into perspective.